RSC-RP/rnaseq_count_nf/README.md

 ![](images/bitbucket_fork3.png)

-Next, you will need to clone your personal repository to your home in Cybertron.
+Next, you will need to clone your personal repository to the appropriate association on Sasquatch.
+Ideally, you will locate the association that is tied to the project grant, identify your userfolder, and clone it there.

 See the image below for where you can find the correct URL on your forked bitbucket repo.

 ![](images/bitbucket_clone.png)